open-education-hub/ccas/CCAS_pandoc.md

     n<-2*J            # the total sample size
     Nsim<- 40000      # the number of simulations for power computations

-Rather than head straight for the ancova, start with a simpler case, namely ignoring the covariate ($x$) and merely doing a regular two-sample, two-tailed $t$-test.
-This should be reasonably similar to the ancova power computations anyway.
+Rather than head straight for the ANCOVA, start with a simpler case, namely ignoring the covariate ($x$) and merely doing a regular two-sample, two-tailed $t$-test.
+This should be reasonably similar to the ANCOVA power computations anyway.

     #
     # Next do the power computations just for a regular two-sided, two-sample t-test